deep1358/Share-Stories/README.md

 1) Authentication System.
 2) Create Story, delete, and update your own story.
-3) Like and Comment on any story.
+3) Authenticated users can like and Comment on any story.
 4) Share stories to the world via different platforms as well.

 ## Collaborator